semgrep/semgrep/PRIVACY.md

 > `anonymous_user_id: "5f52484c-3f82-4779-9353-b29bbd3193b6"`

-This ID is stored in the `~/.semgrep/settings.yml` file.
-If the ID disappears, the next run will generate a new one randomly.
+We will generate a new random UUID and save the ID locally to a `~/.semgrep/settings.yml` file when the ID is not present (and upon log out) to help improve the Semgrep product while commiting to promote online privacy and anonymity.

-The Semgrep team uses this to answer the following questions:
+The Semgrep team uses this ID to help answer the following questions:

 - > How many people use a given rule/ruleset/snippet?

-  This helps our security researchers assess their performance, and we're planning to make these numbers public for all rule authors in the community.
+  This enables our security researchers to assess their performance, and we're planning to make these numbers public for all rule authors in the community.

-- > What percentage of users log in?"
+- > What percentage of users log in?

-  We use this to evaluate our success as we build new authenticated features on Semgrep App.
+  We use this to evaluate our success as we build new authenticated features for the Semgrep App.

+- > How often are individual subcommands and CLI features used?

+  This helps our product and developer experience teams measure feature adoption rate, analyze anonymized usage, and compare cohort behavior to improve our product offerings.

-This ID will only ever be sent with Semgrep's metrics collection endpoint, meaning it cannot be used to track users across the web.
+By using privacy by design principles, we intend to limit the ability for this ID to be used to track users across the web.

+1. **Randomization:** This ID is generated using a random algorithm (UUID V4) and does not contain any personally identifiable information (PII).
+Even with access to this ID, third-parties will not be able to associate this ID with a specific person.
+2. **Rotation:** This ID can be regularly reset, changed, or rotated, which limits entities to observe individual usage over an extended period of time.
+3. **Isolation:** This ID is only used for a specific purpose of analytics within a limited context of Semgrep and its product offerings.
+4. **Pseudonymization:** For logged in users who have accepted our terms of service and privacy policy, we will sanitize and transform (using a deterministic cryptographically secure hash) the PII used in generating a stable ID before sending data to our Semgrep, Inc backend and associated metrics collection endpoints.
+5. **User Consent and Control:** Users have control over their ID and can opt out in metrics collection at any time.

 ### Feature usage